mvmohitverma54/mvmohitverma54.github.io/README.md

-## Jekyll theme made by Mohit Verma
+## Jekyll theme made by Mohit Verma  not copied from anywhere self made theme

+u can see how fast it loads now feature of jeyll
+## website speed before - 222ms  , now  3ms  !
+not dependent on any content management system

+more projects coming soon  - Mohit verma

 ### Features: